wjzhengsh/blockchain/howto/install_instantiate_chaincode.md

 Endorsement policies are not updated automatically when new organizations join the channel and install the chaincode.
 For example, if the policy requires two of five organizations to endorse a transaction, the policy will not be updated to require two out of six organizations when a new organization joins the channel.
 Instead, the new organization will not be listed on the policy, and they will not be able to endorse transactions.
 You can add a new organization to an endorsement policy by updating the relevant chaincode.

 ## Updating a chaincode
+{: #install-instantiate-chaincode-update-cc}

 You can update a chaincode to change the chaincode's programming while maintaining its relationship to the assets on the ledger.
 Because of the installation and instantiation combination, you need to update the chaincode on all peers that are on the channel with this chaincode.
 Complete the following steps to update your chaincode.

 1. Install a chaincode with the same name as your old chaincode, but with a different version.
-You can follow the same steps as [Installing a chaincode](#installchaincode).
+You can follow the same steps as [Installing a chaincode](/docs/services/blockchain/howto/install_instantiate_chaincode.html#install-instantiate-chaincode-install-cc).
 Make sure that you select the same channel as your original chaincode.

   ![Update Chaincode](../images/upgrade_chaincode.png "Update Chaincode")